Condition Analysis

 7

-Only one full dry day has elapsed since the last rain, well below the 2-3 dry days recommended for Fell Sandstone after moderate rainfall.
+Only one full dry day (June 5) has elapsed since the last heavy rain, far short of the 2–3 dry days minimum required after heavy rain at this crag.

 Recommendations